-When Faculty Are Accommodating!by Jane E. Jarrow, Ph.D.
+When Faculty Are TOO Accommodating! by Jane E. Jarrow, Ph.D.

 Most faculty members in higher education today understand the legal and educational imperatives that mandate equal access to students with disabilities through academic accommodation.
 Sometimes, though, problems arise from faculty who are readily prepared to provide appropriate accommodation — it is their accommodating nature that can get them, the institution, and (sometimes) the student into trouble!